MICRO-Finance Company Registration: SETTING UP A MICRO-FINANCE COMPANY

 Step-3 Determine your risk-bearing capacity and structure your business.

-Step-4 Apply for registration with the regulation agency and obtain the necessary permits/license.
+Step-4 Apply for registration with the regulation agency and obtain the necessary permits/licenses.

 Step-5 After satisfaction of all requirements the regulation agency will grant a registration certificate and necessary permits/license as the case may be.

 It was rightly said by Ralph Waldo Emerson– “Every Wall is a Door”